 Transcripts are issued only at the specific written request of the student or appropriate institution and official with signed release from the student or electronic submission via MyUACCB.
 Requests for transcripts by mail should include the name under which the student was enrolled, the student's signature, social security number, dates of attendance at UACCB, and the name and address of the person or institution to which the transcript is to be sent.
 Only the student whose transcript is requested should pick up transcripts.
 Individuals requesting transcripts in person must complete a transcript request form.
-In order to protect a student's right to privacy, telephone or e-mail requests for transcripts cannot be accepted.
+Transcript request forms can also be signed, scanned, and e-mailed to registrar@uaccb.edu.